SEI

 Helping with waste reduction, sorting, and pick up, custodians are the people who make zero waste initiatives possible and move them forward behind the scenes.
 We are so grateful for their work.
 Our team is proud to spotlight three custodians who are doing an outstanding, above-and-beyond job supporting students on their waste sorting journey.

-Alex Nadero, custodian at Brookside Elementary School (San Anselmo, CA), is an expert on campus infrastructure and what could be improved.
+Alex Nadero, custodian at Brookside Elementary School (San Anselmo), is an expert on campus infrastructure and what could be improved.
 He is beloved by the Brookside students, he know him as "Mr Alex."

 Mr. Alex makes it a point to continually improve his sorting practices: by asking clarifying questions of the Zero Waste Schools team, answering questions about his work at Brookside, and remaining excited to learn more.